G4S shares slide on news that Florida gunman was employee

-LONDON News that a G4S (GFS.L) employee was the gunman who killed 50 people at a packed gay nightclub in Florida wiped almost 200 million pounds off the value of the world's largest security firm.
+LONDON News that a G4S employee was the gunman who killed 50 people at a packed gay nightclub in Florida wiped almost 200 million pounds ($282.80 million) off the value of the world's largest security firm.

 Omar Mateen, 29, a Florida resident and U.S. citizen, had undergone company screening as recently as 2013 with "no findings," his Britain-headquartered employer G4S said on Sunday.